 Liquid additive storage and mixing In Cementing Unit

 The simplest method of mixing liquid additives (and dry additives at less than 3% by weight of cement) with water consists of pouring the required amount of each additive into a tank of water.
 One should measure the additives and water accurately to obtain the correct concentration; the preparation of a slight excess of solution is also advisable.
 The mixing can be achieved with a paddle mixer, circulation pump, jetting system, or a combination of these.

 The premix method has several disadvantages.
 Premixing requires an extra tank, which must be clean and sufficiently large.
-Extra tanks are not always available, and sufficient space to accommodate them may not exist on the rig site, especially offshore.
+Extra tanks are not always available, and sufficient space to accommodate them may not exist on the rig site, especially offshore rigs.
 If the job is canceled or postponed, the costly solution may have to be thrown away.
 Also, if a larger-than-expected volume of slurry becomes necessary during the job, the volume of the premixed additive solution may be inadequate.
 Thus, methods that allow continuous (“on-the-fly”) mixing are often preferred.
 On-the-fly methods employ a semimanual or automatic metering system that delivers the correct amount of additives to each side of the displacement tank.

 Liquid additive metering system with metering tanks

 All liquid-additive metering systems consist of two principal parts a storage and transfer unit and a metering unit.

 In the liquid-additive-system metering rack (Fig. 8), the operator depresses a button to initiate the delivery.
 The metering rack behaves as four or more “smart valves,” installed between the additive pumps and the displacement tanks.
 The valves are controlled by a microcomputer using data from electromagnetic flowmeters.